BoldizsarP/rest-full/readme.md

 - **path**
 - **headers**
 - ~~cookies~~
-- - cookies are available but the query will disregard it for now
+- - cookies are available but the request will disregard it for now

 Each category is a _key_->**ZodSchema** pair, that you can use to parse the parameter